Kahn/freetel/freepbx-sandbox/README.txt

 5/ Xdebug generates trace files in your /tmp directory.
 Useful to determine what went wrong.
 Also keep an eye on the lighttpd log.

-6/ I used a laptop running Ubuntu for these tests - Asterisk had no analog hardware installed so I didn't install Zaptel.
-Asterisk was compiled in another directory in the usual way: ./configure && make && sudo make install.
+6/ I used a laptop running Ubuntu and Asterisk 1.4.4 for these tests - Asterisk had no analog hardware installed so I didn't install Zaptel.
+Asterisk was compiled in another directory in the usual way:
+./configure && make && sudo make install.

 7/ In files/testdb.php is a simple test script for exercising sqlite3 PEAR/DB support - useful for debugging any sqlite3 problems you might